Borussia Mönchengladbach

-Borussia Mönchengladbach were founded in 1900, with their name derived from a Latinised form of Prussia, which was a popular name for German clubs in the former Kingdom of Prussia.
+Borussia Mönchengladbach was founded in 1900, with its name derived from a Latinised form of Prussia, which was a popular name for German clubs in the former Kingdom of Prussia.
 The team joined the Bundesliga in 1965 and saw the majority of its success in the 1970s, where, under the guidance of Hennes Weisweiler and then Udo Lattek, a young squad with a fast, aggressive playing style was formed.
 During this period, Mönchengladbach won the Bundesliga five times, the UEFA Cup twice and reached a European Cup final in 1977.

 Since 2004, Borussia Mönchengladbach have played at Borussia-Park, having previously played at the Bökelbergstadion since 1919.
 Based on membership, they are the fifth-largest club in Germany with over 75,000 members in 2016 and 93,000 as of 2021.
 The club's main rivals are 1.
 FC Köln, against whom they contest the Rheinland Derby.
-Their secondary rivals include Borussia Dortmund, Fortuna Düsseldorf, and Bayer Leverkusen.
+Their secondary rivals include Borussia Dortmund, Fortuna Düsseldorf and Bayer Leverkusen.

 History

 1899–1905: Formation

 In November 1899, a group of discontented members left their sports association, TC Germania Gladbach (referred to as "Teutonia Gladbach" in some sources).
 On 17 November 1899, thirteen of these young men formed a new club, this time specifically focused on association football, in the Zum Jägerhof pub.
 They chose the word Borussia (Latin: "Prussia") as their association's new title, although this was not yet the club's official founding.
 Borussia was chosen because Mönchengladbach was located in the western provinces awarded to the Kingdom of Prussia as part of the 1815 Congress of Vienna.
 Other notable football clubs in western Germany that chose the name "Prussia" as their title include Borussia Dortmund in 1909 and SC Preußen Münster in 1906.Borussia's early years were faced with the problems typical for association football teams in the German Empire: the sport, only recently imported from the UK in the 1880s, was not yet institutionally accepted, and as a result there were logistical shortages of football fields, goals, changing rooms, and player equipment.
-Borussia's players initially were stuck having to finance their own gear for what was at the time a considerable financial expenditure for working-class people.
+Borussia's players initially had to finance their own gear for what was at the time a considerable financial expenditure for working-class people.

 Borussia was the second dedicated football club in the city of Mönchengladbach.
 FC Mönchengladbach, founded six years earlier in 1894, quickly became Borussia's first rival.
-Whereas FC Mönchengladbach was decently established, young Borussia found it difficult to guarantee regular access to training grounds and equipment.
-As a result, the team joined the Marianische Jünglings-Kongregation Mönchengladbach Eicken (German: "Marian Youth Congregation Mönchengladbach Eicken"), a fairly conservative Catholic sporting association.
+Whereas FC Mönchengladbach was socially and financially established, young Borussia found it difficult to guarantee regular access to training grounds and equipment.
+As a result, the team joined the Marianische Jünglings-Kongregation Mönchengladbach Eicken (German: "Marian Youth Congregation Mönchengladbach Eicken"), a conservative Catholic sporting association.
 Within this larger organization, the footballers reformed into the Fussball Club Borussia 1900 on 1 August 1900, marking the club's official founding date.